anentropic/hft2ane/README.md

 ## Get started

 This should probably be installed via `pipx`.
+(But it's not yet published to PyPI...)

 ### Supported model types